Wide Reads

 In Today's Words:

-"Tomorrow we shall have I dare say twenty thousand wounded, but we haven't stretchers, or bunks, or dressers, or doctors enough for six thousand"
+"Out of an army of a hundred thousand we must expect at least twenty thousand wounded, and we haven’t stretchers, or bunks, or dressers, or doctors enough for six thousand."

 In Today's Words: